kyoolbaba/notes/DeepLearning.md

 plt.show()
 ```

-1. Below is the conversion random numbers from 5 to 35 into probabilities
+1. Below is the conversion of random numbers from 5 to 35 into probabilities
 ![image](https://github.com/kyoolbaba/notes/assets/46890041/9b022b04-1174-400b-9f9e-04b864d57f34)
-2. below is same as above but in logarithmic scale
+2. below is the same as above but on a logarithmic scale
  ![image](https://github.com/kyoolbaba/notes/assets/46890041/ff7e2dcf-42dd-420f-a04f-c93b5250e9ed)
-the softmax function for normal scale is non linear but it is linear for logarithmic scale
+the softmax function for normal scale is non-linear but it is linear for logarithmic scale

 ## NOTE : exponential is an inverse of logarithm and vice versa